yoochembi/blog/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: will you marry me ?
+subtitle: teach for chemistry and biology
 ---

 My name is Yoo HyunJung.
 I teach chemistry and biology of SAT/IB/regular: